hampussanden/Blog/src/pages/posts/deploy-airbyte-with-terraform-on-google-cloud-platform.md

 Go to http://localhost:8000/ and you will get a prompt asking for a user name and password.
 To login for the first time you use the default user name `airbyte` and password `password` which is explained in the [quickstart](https://github.com/airbytehq/airbyte/blob/master/docs/quickstart/deploy-airbyte.md) documentation.

-screenshot

-Once you have logged in you need to provide and email address and organisation name for the account.
-You also have the option to anonymise data collection.
+Once you have logged in you need to provide an email address and organisation name for the account.
+You also have the option to turn on anonymised data collection.

 ![Screenshot 2023-10-02 at 10.27.58](/posts/deploy-airbyte-with-terraform-on-google-cloud-platform_screenshot-2023-10-02-at-10-27-58.jpg)